 A process used to convert material from film to interlaced NTSC display rates, from 24 to 29.97 frames per second.
 This is done by duplicating fields, 2 from one frame and then 3 from the next frame or vice-a-versa.

 Refers to the resolution of the video content.
 4K can mean a variety of different actual resolutions, although all are over 7 million pixels in their display.
 Example resolutions include 4,096 x 2,160 and 3,840 x 2,160, with the latter being the recommended resolution at IBM Cloud Video.
-Read more about 4K streaming video.
+Read more on 4K streaming video.

 608 Captions (aka: line 21 captions, EIA-608, CEA-608)

 These captions contain white text against a black box that surrounds the text.
 It appears on top of video content, in the lower portion of the screen, and has support for four caption tracks.
-Read more about CEA-608 captions.
+Read more on CEA-608 captions.

 708 Captions (aka: CEA-708)

 These captions were designed with digital distribution of content in mind.
 They are a more flexible version of captions over the older 608 caption approach, allowing for more caption tracks, more character types and the ability to modify the appearance.